h-yde/ReconDashboard/README.md

-# REST-API-Fuzzer
+# Recon Dashboard
-Web application used to fuzz REST API endpoints.
+Web application containing multiple recon tools all in one easy to use dashboard.